JakubOnderka/PHP-Parallel-Lint/README.md

 # PHP Parallel Lint

-This tool check syntax of PHP files faster then serial check with fancier output.
+This tool checks syntax of PHP files faster than serial check with a fancier output.

-Running parallel jobs in PHP inspired by Nette framework tests.
+Running parallel jobs in PHP is inspired by Nette framework tests.

 ## Install

 Just run the following command to install it:

     composer require --dev jakub-onderka/php-parallel-lint